Kadi (Ottoman Empire): Timar System

-Autonomy of the kadis
+Autonomy

 The delegation of power to the kadi from the sultan gave the kadi certain freedoms, especially concerning their application of the law, but also reaffirmed the sultan's authority.
 As noted by Ronald Jennings, “The imperial authority could easily have overshadowed or smothered the authority and initiative of the kadi.
 The Porte appointed kadis and dismissed them at will, set the bounds of judicial administrative units, and kept in regular correspondence with its kadis.
 Not many kadis would have dared to tempt the imperial will, and fewer still could have withstood its wrath.”
 Kadis followed the orders of the sultan and his court while retaining autonomy in their rulings.
 Due to this autonomy, the kadis played an important role in initiating change in Ottoman jurisprudence.
-A kadi’s rulings did not extend beyond individual cases, but the way in which they applied laws often influenced the imperial authority's interpretation of the law.
-For example, judgments by kadi concerning certain cash endowments (cash-waqfs), which came under scrutiny due to the connection with interest and usury, eventually helped legitimize the practice.
+A kadi's rulings did not extend beyond individual cases, but the way in which they applied laws often influenced the imperial authority's interpretation of the law.
+For example, judgments by kadi concerning certain cash endowments (waqf), which came under scrutiny due to the connection with interest and usury, eventually helped legitimize the practice.
 The extent to which a kadi could assert his own independence remains unclear, but they had enough leeway to help guide the development of Ottoman law.